manojkumaryalaga/PHOTO-STORAGE-APPLICATION-USING-GCP/README.md

 ## Introduction

-This course project involves developing, deploying, and enhancing a web application using Google Cloud Run.
+This project involves developing, deploying, and enhancing a web application using Google Cloud Run.
 The web application of the deployed Cloud Run service enables users to upload images, which are then stored in a Google Cloud Storage bucket.
 Upon each upload, the Gemini API is invoked to generate a JSON file containing a title and description for the uploaded image.
 This JSON file, named to match the uploaded image, is stored in the same bucket.

 The application provides a user-friendly interface where images are displayed as clickable links, each linking to the respective image along with its generated metadata (title and description).